Introduction to Configuring ADF Faces

 ·

-Context parameter javax.faces.STATE_SAVING_METHOD
+Context parameter javax.faces.STATE_SAVING_METHOD set to client

 ·